Choosing Myself

 More patience.

-I felt more connected — to my body, my values, my people, and myself.
+I felt more connected —to my body, to myself.

 Stopping drinking became one of the most supportive choices I’ve made for my health and well-being.